vkeggers/DeNovo-Nematode-Pipeline/DeNovo-Nematode-Pipeline.md

 ## Assembly Polishing
 </summary>

 Illumina has a higher base calling accuracy than nanopore (although nanopore may be catching up soon).
 Therefore we "polish" the assembly by correcting the long read assembly with Illumina short read data.
+This applies less with HiFi data since it reached a Q20 (99%) quality score.
+I'm not sure where the community stands on correcting HiFi reads with Illumina.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------